 Distinction, Distinction plus A-level grade A in Mathematics

 Distinction plus A-level grades AB including an A in Mathematics

 Requirements are as for A-levels where one non-subject-specified A-level can be replaced by the same grade in the Welsh Baccalaureate - Advanced Skills Challenge Certificate.

 |Access to Higher Education Diploma

-Pass with 30 Level 3 credits at Distinction and 15 Level 3 credits at Merit.
-This should be in an Engineering, Computing or Science subject with Mathematical content.
+Pass with 24 Level 3 credits at Distinction and the remaining Level 3 credits at Merit.
+The Diploma should be in Engineering, Computing or Science with Mathematical content.
 All Mathematics units must be passed with Distinction.